-What's On Glasgow only collects personally identifiable information about you (i.e. your name, address etc.) either when voluntarily submitted by you via methods such as newsletter sign up or competition entries.
+What's On Glasgow only collects personally identifiable information about you (i.e. your name, address etc.) when voluntarily submitted by you via methods such as newsletter sign up or competition entries.

 What's On Glasgow may use the information provided by you to send you information about events which we believe may be of interest to you.
 This will only involve contacting you by email.